-The FTP Server settings enable (by default) or disable access to the FTP server and specify the TCP/IP port (21 by default) that the FTP server uses to communicate with the Rack PDU.
+The FTP Server settings enable or disable access to the FTP server.
+FTP is disabled by default.

+By default, the FTP server communicates with the Rack PDU through TCP/IP port 21.
 The FTP server uses both the specified port and the port one number lower than the specified port.

 You can change the Port setting to the number of any unused port from 5001 to 32768 for added security.
 Users must then use a colon (:) to specify the non-default port number.
-For example, for port 5001 and IP address 152.214.12.114, the command would be ftp 152.214.12.114: 5001.
+For example, for port 5001 and IP address 152.214.12.114:5001.

 NOTE: FTP transfers files without encryption.
-For higher security, disable the FTP server, and transfer files with SCP.
-Selecting and configuring Secure SHell (SSH) enables SCP automatically.

-At any time that you want a Rack PDU to be accessible for management by StruxureWare, FTP Server must be enabled in the Rack PDU interface.
+For higher security, transfer files with Secure CoPy (SCP).
+Secure SHell (SSH) is enabled by default, and enables SCP automatically.
+However, SCP will not allow a file transfer until the Super User default password (apc) is changed.
+At any time that you want a Rack PDU to be accessible for management by StruxureWare Data Center Expert, FTP server access must be enabled in the Rack PDU interface.